 The best way to make sure your plants are getting all the water they need when they need it is by installing a drip irrigation system on a timer.
 This will help you save time and energy in watering, while also preventing excess moisture from running off through evaporation!

 Vegetable gardens can be planted just about anywhere, but they are more successful when they are placed in sunny locations and the area, pot or planter are well-drained.
 You can also use a shaded area, but it’ll be more challenging to grow your vegetables.

 Vegetable gardens are often planted in rows, but you can also grow a ‘square foot garden’.
-Square foot gardens are great for beginners.
+Square foot gardens or square planting as it’s often called, are great for beginners.
 You can use them to grow any kind of vegetable, and they’re easy to maintain.
 Choose a spot that’s close to your kitchen so you don’t have to walk too far to harvest your produce.
-If its possible, why not plant a few rows of vegetables around the edge of your property for easy harvesting.
+If it’s possible, why not plant a few rows of vegetables around the edge of your property for easy harvesting?

 If you are going to grow your vegetables in ‘pots’ and or ‘raised beds’ then soil quality is far easier to control and manage as you will be able to ‘prepare’ these types of beds yourself with the help of your local garden centre.

-If you are planning growing ‘in-ground’ vegetables, then you may also want to consider adding fertiliser to boost your soil’s nutrients, especially if the soil in your area is very sandy.
+If you are planning to grow ‘in-ground’ vegetables, then you may also want to consider adding fertiliser to boost your soil’s nutrients, especially if the soil in your area is very sandy.
 Please read our in-depth post on ‘improving soil quality’ linked above on how best to improve your soil.

 Once you’ve amended your soil and pH, use a spade to ’till’ the area where you plan to plant your vegetable garden.
 To till your soil, pick up a spade, place it in the ground, and pull it towards you.
 This will break up any large pieces of soil, help your fertiliser to break down, and allow water to penetrate your soil more easily.